Despite efforts to reduce plastic waste, the world’s rubbish pile continues to build.

 It's not just your shampoo bottles that get this special treatment.
 Dart Container recently partnered with Indiana recycler Plastic Recycling Inc. to build a new polystyrene recycling plant in Indianapolis that will recycle packaging used to encase appliances, TV and other electronics into plastic cores used in cash registers and other machines.
 The new plant was set for startup in early 2019.

-Every little bit counts this Earth Day!
+Every little bit counts this Earth Month!

 As trash becomes a commodity, the need for reliable benchmark pricing emerges.
-OPIS PetroChem Wire’s Recycled Plastics Weekly Report applies the rules of commodity specifications and price methodology to make assessments for dozens of recycled plastic grades.
+PetroChem Wire’s Recycled Plastics Weekly Report applies the rules of commodity specifications and price methodology to make assessments for dozens of recycled plastic grades.

-OPIS PCW gives companies like Silgan and TerraCycle confidence on the transactions they make and helps keep their pursuit to solve the world’s plastic trash problem a profitable one.
+PetroChem Wire gives companies like Silgan and TerraCycle confidence on the transactions they make and helps keep their pursuit to solve the world’s plastic trash problem a profitable one.